mohit6522/TopHashTag/README.md

 Track top 10 hashtags based on input string

 This a small and simple tool to keep track of hashtags(tweets/posts) and maintain most frequently used words(top 10 in here).
 To run this clone/download the project.
-Install the maven dependency and start the spring boot(tomcat) server or alternatively build the jar and deploy it on any server.
+Install the maven dependencies and start the spring boot(tomcat) server or alternatively build the jar and deploy it on any server.
 Once deployed, On UI hit **[http://localhost:5000/swagger-ui.html#!]** .
 This will open the Swagger UI where the exposed APIs can be easily accessed.

 The Application exposes two APIs: